pilot.nvim is a Neovim plugin that lets you run, build, or test your project or file using a simple, editable JSON configuration.

 ]

-Let's say you want to write a file type run configuration for compiling and running any file with "c" as its Vim file type (the c programming language).
+Let's say you want to write a file type run configuration for compiling and running C source code files.

 [